Open-Ended Materials

 Block Idea Book

 This is a book made with photos taken of the children’s constructions at the block center.
 Children can look through the book for ideas of things they can build, or just look through it for good memories.
-It has photos of current students plus photos of children from previous years which are often siblings or cousins of my current students.
+It has photos of current students plus photos of children from previous years who are often siblings or cousins of my current students.

-More Materials:
+More Block Accessories & Materials:

 - Items Made by the Children